 According to the state Division of Human Rights, employers may ask only whether an applicant has the ability to perform job-related functions.
 Employers may not ask whether an applicant has a disability or about the nature or extent of any disability.

 Americans with Disabilities Act (ADA) compared.
-The ADA also prohibits disability ...
+The ADA also prohibits disability discrimination and is the same ...